 Ancient Greek legal systems were based on dispute settlement through mediation or arbitration between the parties.
 Distribution of justice was based on retaliation and reciprocity.
 Religion played a central role then, as it did later on, during the Archaic and Classic periods.
 Through the centuries, the system became progressively more concrete, and evidence has been found of the existence of courts in Athens during the Classic Antiquity period.

 According to Adam Watson, a representative of the English School of International Relations, as well as other scholars in international relations, ancient Greek city-states exhibited cooperative behavior, which was highly organized.
-A central institutional form that promoted cooperation was inter-city-state arbitration, which remained operational between the 6th and the 1st century B.C.
-Arbitration has been characterized as “the predominant fundamental institution for the ancient Greek society of states.”
-(Reus-Smit).
+A central institutional form that promoted cooperation was inter-city-state arbitration, which remained operational between the 6th and 1st centuries B.C.
+Arbitration has been characterized as “the predominant fundamental institution for the ancient Greek society of states” (Reus-Smit).
 The main goal of arbitration was to foster peaceful coexistence amidst the numerous wars and conflicts of the period and to solve problems of cooperation.
 It is known that weaker as well as stronger states were involved in arbitration, and arbitration clauses were included in treaties signed between states.
 Thus, the ancient Greek city-state system displayed characteristics similar to the modern international system.
 However, its quasi-international qualities derived not from any form of law tantamount to international law, but from arbitration.

-Homeric years: Ancient Greek law was mentioned in writings as early as the Odyssey and the Iliad of Homer, however, not much is known about justice during that era.
+Homeric years: Ancient Greek law was mentioned in writings as early as the Odyssey and the Iliad of Homer; however, not much is known about justice during that era.
 According to the opinio communis, ancient Greek law during the Homeric years was not written; it was transmitted from generation to generation through an oral tradition, and it was customary in nature.
 Those who knew the law and had the means of transmitting the law were representatives of aristocratic families who also sat as judges to various disputes.

-During the 7th century, people with prestige, the legislators (nomothetai or aisymnitai), were in charge of putting the law, which was oral and customary, in writing.
+During the 7th century B.C., people with prestige, legislators (nomothetai or aisymnitai), were in charge of putting the law, which was oral and customary, in writing.
 According to Aristotle, the aisymnitai were monarchs who were elected for life, different from tyrants in the sense that they did not seize power by force but were given authority by others.
 Another interpretation is that the aisymnitai were supposed to deal with emergencies, or in Homeric years they were referees or judges, while in the classic era, they were high-ranking officials in the administration of the city-state.

 The predominant principles of governance of the Athenian democracy were equality before the law (isonomia) and freedom (eleutheria).
 A citizen was considered free by definition and was only constrained to obey the law.
 A citizen also had a civic duty and privilege to participate in the legislative process.